pyinfra-dev/pyinfra/docs/getting-started.rst

 Getting Started
 ===============

 This guide should help describe the basics of deploying stuff with pyinfra.
-Start by installing pyinfra with ``pip`` (see :doc:`full install instructions <./install>`):
+Start by installing pyinfra with `uv <https://docs.astral.sh/uv/>`_ (see :doc:`full install instructions <./install>`):

 .. code:: bash

-    pip install pyinfra
+    uv tool install pyinfra

 To do something with pyinfra you need two things: